Amazon Simple Notification Service-backed custom resources - AWS CloudFormation

 Note

-The names and values of the data accessed with Fn::GetAtt are returned by the custom resource provider during the provider's response to AWS CloudFormation.
+The names and values of the data accessed with Fn::GetAtt are returned by the custom resource provider during the provider's response to CloudFormation.
 If the custom resource provider is a third-party, then the template developer must obtain the names of these return values from the custom resource provider.

-2. AWS CloudFormation sends an Amazon SNS notification to the resource provider with a "RequestType" : "Create" that contains information about the stack, the custom resource properties from the stack template, and an S3 URL for the response.
+2. CloudFormation sends an Amazon SNS notification to the resource provider with a "RequestType" : "Create" that contains information about the stack, the custom resource properties from the stack template, and an S3 URL for the response.

 The SNS topic that's used to send the notification is embedded in the template in the ServiceToken property.
 To avoid using a hardcoded value, a template developer can use a template parameter so that the value is entered at the time the stack is launched.